ulupo/giotto-ph/paper/paper.md

     matrix/weighted graph is thresholded *before* being passed to the EC backend.
 This can lead to substantial run-time improvements for the EC step.

   - Weighted VR filtrations.
-While standard stability results for VR barcodes [@cohen-steiner2007stability; @chazal2009proximity] guarantee robustness to small perturbations in the data, VR barcodes are generally *unstable* with respect to the insertion or deletion of even a single data point.
-    Thus, even relatively small changes in the local density can greatly affect the resulting barcodes, rendering the vanilla VR persistence pipeline very vulnerable to statistical outliers.
-Distance-to-measure (DTM) based filtrations [@anai2020dtmbased] address this issue by re-weighting vertices and distances according to the local neighbourhood structure.
-The user can toggle DTM-based reweighting (or more general reweightings) by appropriately setting the optional parameters `weights` and `weight_params`.
+Distance-to-measure (DTM) based filtrations [@anai2020dtmbased] address re-weight vertices and distances according to the local neighbourhood structure, to yield a barcode which is more robust to statistical outliers.
+The user can toggle DTM-based reweighting (or more general reweightings) by setting the optional parameters `weights` and `weight_params`.

 # Experimental results \label{sec:experiments}